choria-legacy/marionette-collective/website/reference/basic/subcollectives.md

 layout: default
 title: Subcollectives
 ---

 [ActiveMQClustering]: /mcollective/reference/integration/activemq_clusters.html
-[MessageFlow]: messageflow.html
+[activemq_authorization]: /mcollective/deploy/middleware/activemq.html#authorization-group-permissions
+[activemq_detailed]: /mcollective/deploy/middleware/activemq.html#detailed-restrictions
+[activemq_subcollectives]: /mcollective/deploy/middleware/activemq.html#detailed-restrictions-with-multiple-subcollectives
+[activemq_filtering]: /mcollective/deploy/middleware/activemq.html#destination-filtering
+[activemq_authentication]: /mcollective/deploy/middleware/activemq.html#authentication-users-and-groups

-# Overview
+## Overview

 By default all servers are part of a single broadcast domain, if you have an agent on all machines in your network and you send a message directed to